Step 4: Connect with people. Get the offer.

 Networking: Build genuine connections and expand your opportunities.

-Interviewing: Communicate your strengths and get ready to land the offer.
+Interviewing: Communicate your strengths and receive more offers.

 Where to Begin: